 The Texas A&M University System (TAMUS) National Laboratories Office (NLO) has developed a multi-element program to help TAMUS researchers:

-- develop collaborative ties with researchers at Los Alamos National Laboratory (LANL);
+- Develop collaborative ties with researchers at Los Alamos National Laboratory (LANL).

 Elements of the program

-In this document the term “research” includes a broad range of research and development activities.
+The term “research” includes a broad range of research and development activities.